 For many visitors, Maui will always be known for its resorts, fine beaches, snorkeling and whale watching, Haleakala, and the Road to Hana.

-Maui is much more, however, and a great way to see some of the other Maui is to drive through Upcountry.
+Maui is much more, however, and a great way to see some of the other parts of the island is to drive through Upcountry.
 The drive starts at the North Shore town of Pa`ia, continues through the paniolo (cowboy) town of Makawao, to Kula known for its flowers, vegetables, and ranches and ends at `Ulupalakua where you can enjoy eating fresh Maui beef for lunch while sipping a glass of Maui wine.

 07 of 14